Questions About VA Loan Program

 Do I Have to Pay Mortgage Insurance?

-Some of the other major mortgage programs do require some form of mortgage insurance.
-For example, the Federal Housing Administration (FHA) loan program requires all borrowers to pay mortgage insurance premiums.
+Some of the other major mortgage programs require some form of insurance.
+For instance, the Federal Housing Administration (FHA) loan program requires all borrowers to pay mortgage insurance premiums.

-And with a conventional loan, borrowers who make small down payments typically have to pay for private mortgage insurance, or PMI.
+With a conventional loan, borrowers who make small down payments typically have to pay for private mortgage insurance (PMI).

-The VA loan program, on the other hand, is one of the only mortgage options that allows borrowers to finance the full purchase price without paying for additional insurance.
+Conversely, the VA loan program is among the few mortgage options that permit borrowers to finance the entire purchase price without paying extra insurance.

-Have other questions?
-Our website offers a large library of VA loan tutorials and guides.
-If you have a question about this program that’s not answered above, you’ll probably find it elsewhere on the site.
+Have other VA loans questions?
+Our website offers an extensive library of VA loan tutorials and guides.
+If you have a question about this program that is not answered above, you’ll probably find it elsewhere on the site.
 Use the search tool above to get started!

 – Advertisement – BuzzMag Ad